BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 ```

-When everything is in ready, you will be able to send requests like :
+When everything is ready, you will be able to send requests like :

 ```yaml
 curl -H “host: app1.example.com” https://haproxy-egress.default.svc.cluster.local/health